Introduction to Aircraft Flight Operations

 Instructional hours

-• 10 hours of classroom instruction (At UMKC Flight Simulator Laboratory, with Zoom Option)
+• 10 hours of classroom instruction (At UMKC Flight Simulator Laboratory, with Online Option)

 • 2.5 hours of simulator instruction per student (At UMKC Flight Simulator Laboratory)